This post of tips for sewing with felt is one I wrote originally for Patchwork Posse. The post has since been updated.

 Sewing with felt can be lots of fun.
 There are sooo many projects and patterns out there that use felt and felt comes in so many different pretty colours they’re hard to resist.
 However, felt can be a little tricky at times to sew; not difficult at all, but it likes to shift around a lot.
 Here are a few tips to keep in mind while sewing with felt.

-- Use sharp scissors.
+Use sharp scissors.
 Don’t use your good fabric scissors!
 Felt will dull them.
 I keep one pair of scissors separate just for using with felt, including a pair of embroidery scissors for the tiny spots.
+(These would be a good pair!*)

-- Use freezer paper.
+Use freezer paper.
 Trace your pattern piece onto freezer paper, cut out and lightly (you don’t want to melt the felt!) iron the pattern piece to a piece of felt.
 Don’t cut the shape out of the felt yet!
 Depending on the project, I sew around the pattern piece then remove the freezer paper, and cut the object close to the stitching line.
+(Find some on Amazon here*)

 As you can see the, the star shape was only cut from the fabric layer which I then pinned to two slightly larger pieces of felt.

-Finally, have fun with felt!
+Finally, just have fun sewing with felt!
+(Okay, fine, that’s not really a tip!)
 There are so many fun, and quick, projects you can use felt with like the Mini Felt Heart pins pictured below.

 Want some more felt project ideas?
 I have a whole Pinterest board of felt projects you can check out.
 I’m always adding more projects so be sure to follow me so you’ll see all the new additions.